Universal Harmony in the Age of Eloquence

 Universal Harmony in the Age of Eloquence cover

-An important contribution to our understanding of seventeenth-century French music and culture, Universal Harmony in the Age of Eloquence offers a new vision of scientific and musical inquiry undertaken in the service of theological reflection.
+An important contribution to our understanding of seventeenth-century French musical thought, Universal Harmony in the Age of Eloquence showcases Mersenne's rhetorical thought and offers a new model for interdisciplinary work between music theory, theology, the history of science, and rhetorical studies.

 "Even though Mersenne studies have captured the attention of a new generations of scholars who are and will be publishing important research on the subject, Universal Harmony in the Age of Eloquence stands alone in its holistic approach with rhetoric as its focal point.
 The book is especially important because it supplies the key that unlocks our understanding of Mersenne's Harmonie universelle as a whole and its relevance to other studies on seventeenth-century French music, literature, culture, and society" - Catherine Gordon, author of Music and the Language of Love